 - Shipping your car is often more affordable than towing it.
 Renting a trailer (and sometimes a vehicle) can be expensive, to say nothing of the cost of gas mileage and vehicle maintenance at the end of a trip.
 Hiring a towing company to move your car across states is almost unheard of, and will likely cost considerably more than having your car shipped.

 Car Shipping: Cons

 - Car shipping is a process that often involves several cars in addition to your own.
-Other cars need to be picked up and dropped off, which means it may take days or weeks before your car arrives at your new home.
-You will also need to schedule your pickup time several weeks in advance.
+Other cars need to be picked up and dropped off, which means sometimes there are delays.

-- For short drives, car shipping mostly isn’t worth the scheduling or the cost.
+- For short drives within 50 miles, car shipping mostly isn’t worth the scheduling or the cost.
 In these cases, a car towing company will get your car from point A to point B faster and more affordably.

 When to Choose Car Shipping